DcortesNexmachina/pyvalidate/README.md

 # pyvalidate
-Pythonic decorator for datatype validation
+Pythonic decorator for datatype validation.
 Only needs to import:
 -> import inspect
 -> import sys